 On March 12, 2020, Governor Cuomo suspended several laws and regulations to allow for the expansion of healthcare services, including CON requirements, to allow facilities to increase bed capacity and to allow for the construction of temporary hospital locations.
 Exec.
 Order No. 202.1 (Mar.
-12, 2020).58 Then, on March 23, 2020, Governor Cuomo suspended further laws to allow hospitals to increase capacity and allow ambulances to provide services outside their normal service areas.
+12, 2020).56 On March 19, 2020, DOH allowed emergency approvals upon notice to a provider's regional DOH office of need to expand capacity to respond to the pandemic.
+See DOH, Emergency Approvals for COVID-19 (REVISED) (Mar.
+19, 2020)57 ("Upon notification to the appropriate DOH Regional Office Department, providers are authorized to immediately move forward with the project.").
+Then, on March 23, 2020, Governor Cuomo suspended further laws to allow hospitals to increase capacity and allow ambulances to provide services outside their normal service areas.
 Exec.
-Order.
-No. 202.10 (Mar.
-23, 2020).59 On March 19, 2020, DOH clarified that providers must seek emergency approval to expand or create additional sites for testing, triage or screening.
-Emergency approvals, however, appeared to be notices submitted to regional DOH offices explaining that a facility or provider needed to expand capacity to respond to the pandemic.
-See DOH, Emergency Approvals for COVID-19 (REVISED) (Mar.
-19, 2020)60 ("Upon notification to the appropriate DOH Regional Office Department, providers are authorized to immediately move forward with the project.").
+Order No. 202.10 (Mar.
+23, 2020).58

 In New York, CON applications can be submitted at any time.
-The fee for a CON application ranges from \$500 to \$3,000, depending on whether the application is subject to full, administrative or limited review.
-See DOH, CON Application Fees (Sept 2010).61 Full review means an application is reviewed by both DOH staff and the Public Health and Health Planning Council (PHHPC) before the Commissioner of Health makes the final decision to approve or disapprove, while applications subject to administrative or limited review are reviewed by only Department of Health staff before they go to the Commissioner.
+The fee for a CON application ranges from \$250 to \$3,000, depending on whether the application is subject to full, administrative or limited review.
+See DOH, CON Application Fees (Sept 2010).59 Full review means an application is reviewed by both DOH staff and the Public Health and Health Planning Council (PHHPC) before the Commissioner of Health makes the final decision to approve or disapprove, while applications subject to administrative or limited review are reviewed by only Department of Health staff before they go to the Commissioner.
 N.Y.
 Comp.
 Codes R. & Regs. tit.
-10, § 710.1(c)(3), (5).
+10, § 710.1(c)(2)-(3), (5).
 The PHHPC has final decision-making authority for changes in ownership or the establishment of new healthcare facilities, home health agencies and hospice programs.
 N.Y.
 Pub.
 Health Law §§ 2801-a(1), 3606(1), 4004(1).
-Competitors cannot intervene in the application process, and the applicant may only request a public hearing if the Commissioner proposes to disapprove a project.
-N.Y.
+Competitors may comment during the application process, and the applicant may request a public hearing if the Commissioner proposes to disapprove a project.
+See N.Y.
 Comp.
 Codes R. & Regs. tit.
-10, § 710.2(e)(2).
-DOH has also published a flowchart62 describing the process.
+10, § 710.2(e).
+DOH has also published a flowchart60 describing the process.

 CON?
-Number of CONs Moratoria CON applies with expenditure of: Temporary COVID-19 response: Hospital Beds Yes 18 0 Any amount Suspended Beds Outside Hospitals Yes 19 0 Any amount Suspended Equipment Yes 65 0 \$0 - \$1 million+ Suspended Facilities/ Buildings Yes 35 0 \$0 - \$1 million+ Suspended Services Yes 65 0 \$0-\$400,000+ Suspended Emergency Medical Transport Yes 1 0 Any amount Suspended
+CON applies with expenditure of: Temporary COVID-19 response: Hospital Beds Yes Any amount Suspended Beds Outside Hospitals Yes Any amount Suspended Equipment Yes \$0 - \$1 million+ Suspended Facilities/ Buildings Yes \$0 - \$1 million+ Suspended Services Yes \$0 - \$400,000+ Suspended Emergency Medical Transport Yes Any amount Suspended